Melton Hill Reservoir Muskies

 It is possible to determine the sex of mature muskies by the shape of the urogenital region.
 The urogenital region of an adult female resembles the shape of a pear, while the opening resembles a keyhole on an adult male.
 (Lebeau and Pageau, 1989).
 Females reach larger ultimate sizes than males.

 In most situations, muskie are solitary fish that stay close to their home range, but roam when food is in short supply.
-Because of the unique conditions present in Melton Hill, its fish roam a great deal and congregate into groups during certain times of the year.
+Because of the unique conditions present in Melton Hill, muskie roam a great deal and congregate into groups during certain times of the year.
 Muskie prefer larger rivers that have both deep and shallow basins and large beds of aquatic plants.
 They can also be found in medium to large rivers with deep pools and slow-moving water.
 They do well in clear lakes with few weeds like Melton Hill Reservoir when stocked.
 They prefer cool water temperatures (65-75 F), but can tolerate temperatures up to 90 F for brief periods.
 Melton Hill provides exceptional water quality throughout the year.
 It maintains good dissolve oxygen levels and cool water temperatures even in the late summer thanks to the outflow from Norris Reservoir and a very short retention time.

 Newly hatched fry eat primarily plankton, but quickly shift to invertebrates and fish.
 Their feeding peaks at water temperatures in the mid-60s and drops off as temperatures reach the mid-80s.
 This sedentary fish waits patiently for any prey to swim into view then attacks, impaling it sideways on its large canines.
 It rotates the prey and swallows it head first.
 Muskies are very aggressive and will even eat one another.
 Their main diet is fish, but muskrats, mice, frogs, and water birds are taken from time to time.
 Their feeding habits are generally unpredictable.